Calculate Ideal Keyword Density Percentage for SEO

 The video to the right discusses optimizing your on-page SEO strategy both for conversions & to include keyword variations in the content.

-Overdoing Keyword Density
+Good vs Optimal vs Overdoing Keyword Density

-Please note that due to web spam, density by itself is a fairly poor measure of relevancy (see slides 17 through 20 in this 2004 PDF from Google's Amit Singhal).
+Due to web spam, density by itself is a fairly poor measure of relevancy (see slides 17 through 20 in this 2004 PDF from Google's Amit Singhal).

 Each search engine has it's own weighting algorithms.
 These are different for every major search engine.